-This warning from scientists and the Paris Agreement’s call for temperature rise to be limited to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C” has led to a raft of world-leading countries to pledge to reach net zero around mid-century.
+This warning from scientists and the Paris Agreement’s call for temperature rise to be limited to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C” has led to a raft of countries to pledge to reach net-zero around mid-century.
 These pledges encompass about two-thirds of the global economy, while hundreds of cities, scores of states and regions, and thousands of companies across most sectors have made similar pledges.

-It’s no small challenge, but done well decarbonisation can create jobs, future proof industrial sectors of the economy, improve air quality and cut bills for the public.
+It’s no small challenge, but if done well decarbonisation can create jobs, future proof industrial sectors of the economy, improve air quality and cut bills for the public.

 Innovative solutions like hydrogen are an important piece of this puzzle.

 However, the production of hydrogen itself is a significant decarbonisation problem we have barely begun to tackle, given that almost all hydrogen in the world today is made from fossil fuels without Carbon Capture and Storage (CCS).